 The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
 Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
 Be positive in your approach with others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
 All faculty are similarly expected to be respectful in all communications.

 • Accommodations:

-Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services or home university.
+Online learners who require effective accommodations to ensure accessibility must be registered with their University's Office of Disability Services.

 Specific Expectations for Students Participating Using Web Conferencing (Zoom):